skipperbent/XAMPP-Website-Manager/README.md

 ### Description
-Virtual Website Manager Windows application for XAMPP (aka.
-XAMPP Vhost Manager).
+Website Manager Windows application for XAMPP (aka.
+XAMPP Vhost Manager) that automaticially setup vhosts on Apache - and configures the Windows hosts file to work with the websites.

 Features include auto-restart, over the air updates, multi language among other stuff.

 Languages include:
 - English